Why Random Reshuffling Beats Stochastic Gradient Descent: Introduction: First-order incremental methods

 where $\alpha_k>0$ is a stepsize.
-A key point is that the permutations $\sigma_k$ are i.i.d. and uniformly distributed over $\Gamma$.
 We set $x_0^{k+1} = x_{m}^k$ as before and refer to $\{x_0^k\}$ as the {\it outer iterates}.
-This method is called the \textit{Random Reshuffling} (RR) method (\cite[Section 2.1]{Bertsekas15Book}).
+This method is called the \textit{Random Reshuffling} (RR) method~\cite[Section 2.1]{Bertsekas15Book} and will be the focus of this paper.